JanHerca/urantiapedia/output/wikijs/en/article/Santiago_Rodriguez/Una_aproximacion_al_universo_local_de_Nebadon.md

 <br style="clear:both;"/>

-For the purpose of this work, I think it is not worth going to the representation of larger areas of the known cosmos, however in Appendix 3, we can see a representation of the situation of the galaxies in an environment that covers an approximate area of 21 million al per side and a thickness (z axis) of approximately 10 million al.
+For the purpose of this work, I think it is not worth going to the representation of larger areas of the known cosmos, however in Appendix 3, we can see a representation of the situation of the galaxies in an environment that covers an approximate area of 21 million ly per side and a thickness (z axis) of approximately 10 million ly.

 It's worth noting that the area that lies towards the zone where our galactic shadow is located has practically no known galaxies... and probably there aren't, but it could also be that we haven't been able to find them yet.